 The first days of the preseason

-Once the first few days of familiarization are over, the training begins for real!
+Once the first few days of familiarization are over, the training really begins!

 The first days of training often start with tests where you are measured on different physical parameters; it could be your acceleration, your agility or your strength level.